electric-sql/electric/website/docs/guides/security.md

 One of the primary challenges with encryption is key management.
 I.e.: choosing which data to encrypt with which keys and sharing the right keys with the right users.

 Electric doesn't provide or prescribe any specific key management solution.
 You're free to use any existing key management system, such as Hashicorp Vault, for key management.
-However, for end-to-end encryption, you will at some point need to get those keys to client.
+However, for end-to-end encryption of shared data, you will at some point need to share keys between clients.
 This is a job that Electric is good at: syncing the right data to the right users.

 For example, imagine you store keys in a seperate, extra secure, Postgres database and you segment your encryption by tenant (or group, or some other shared resource).
 You could sync keys to the client using a shape like this: